 Another place to retire in Florida near health care is Naples, located south of the Fort Myers-Cape Coral area.
 The area is a coastal oasis for those who enjoy sport fishing, boating, golfing, and festivals.

 The area features both NCH Baker and NCH North Naples hospital, which means that top-quality care is often within reach.
-There are also two Physicians Regional facilities and more than twelve Healthcare Network of South Florida centers.
+There are also two Physicians Regional facilities and more than twelve Healthcare Network of Southwest Florida centers.

 Some of the most popular active adult communities in Texas are located in the Austin-Georgetown area in the heart of Texas Hill Country.
 These sought-after resort-style 55+ communities include Sun City Texas, Kissing Tree, and Heritage at Vizcaya.